phreditorNG/ncpa/BUILDING.rst

 *WARNING: DO THIS ON A VM OR A NON-PRODUCTION SYSTEM.*
 *THE BUILD SCRIPT WILL MAKE CHANGES TO YOUR SYSTEM THAT MAY BREAK EXISTING SOFTWARE*

-*Note: The current Windows build script is written in batch and must be executed by cmd.exe.
-For this reason, any Windows commands listed in this document will be written with cmd.exe compatibility in mind.*

 Prerequisites
 -------------